PhraseExpress supports Microsoft SQL Server connections to share phrases with a client-/server architecture in

 - The phrase database is centrally stored can be included in your existing SQL backup mechanism.

 - Use of a SQL server enables additional PhraseExpress client features, such as phrase version history, multiple phrase languages and usage counters for each phrase, allowing you to sort phrases by usage.
 Users can also comment on each phrase .

 - You can define "master users" with extra credentials.
 Those have general access to all phrases and can centrally configure client program settings of all users.

-- If you need to share phrases over the internet or if you want to share phrases with a Mac, iOS or Android client, you would need to use cloud synchronization.
+- If you need to share phrases over the internet or if you want to share phrases with a Mac or iOS client, you would need to use cloud synchronization.
 Phrase sharing with the SQL Server is limited to the local network.
 VPN may work, but is not officially supported by us due to the potential configuration complexity.

 - Using PhraseExpress with a SQL Server is very easy, but its setup requires certain IT administration skills and is reserved for advanced users.